jeanem/html-slides/README.md

 -   git clone https://github.com/uw-cop-frontend/html-slides.git
 -   `npm install`
     -   note if errors happen initially with the install you may need to delete the package-lock.json and rerun
+-   in VS Code, install the Prettier extension

+    -   to enable go in the upper left go to `Code > Preferences > Settings`
+    -   search for the word `format`
+    -   find `Editor: Default Formatter` and in the dropdown select `esbenp.prettier-vscode`
+    -   find `Format On Save` and ensure it is checked

 -   to run locally: `npm run start`
     -   if you get a node-sass error you may need to install it separately
     -   `npm install node-sass --save`